rohaquinlop/faststring/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me at [rohaquinlop301@gmail.com](mailto:rohaquinlop301@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/robin-hafid/).
+If you have any questions or suggestions, feel free to reach out to me at [rohaquinlop301@gmail.com](mailto:rohaquinlop301@gmail.com) or [LinkedIn](https://www.linkedin.com/in/robin-hafid/).